caiorss/Functional-Programming/haskell/Functional_Programming_Concepts.md

 ### Overview<a id="sec-1-12-1" name="sec-1-12-1"></a>

 Functors are type constructors that can be mapped over like lists are mapped with <span class="underline">map</span> function.
-Its concept comes from category theory and like many mathematical concepts it is defined by the laws that it satisfies: Functor's laws.
+Its concept comes from category theory and like many mathematical concepts it is defined by the laws that it
+satisfies: Functor's laws.

 In Haskell functors are instances of the type class Functor that must implement the function fmap for each functor implementation.

+Note: Haskell functors must not be confused with C++ functor and ML-module functor.

 ```haskell
 class  Functor f  where